skyejacobson/HelixHTB/README.md

 We can redundantly `pip install asyncua` on the victim server as a check before moving forward.

-Now that `asyncua` is properly installed we have to clarify some information.
+With `asyncua` is properly installed we have to clarify some information.

 The `asyncWalk.py` file is a full crawl of the server's address space to surface anything that table missed.
 It reveals hidden nodes, undocumented thresholds, or whatever the watcher daemon is actually reading.
 It walks the OPC UA tree depth first from Objects (i=85), printing each node's class, NodeId, browse name, and (for variables) its value.